markjaquith/clerk-sveltekit/README.md

 - `<OrganizationSwitcher />` — Renders an organization switcher component.
 - `<CreateOrganization />` — Renders UI for creating an organization.

 Note that components should be used for displaying UI, but are not sufficient for protecting routes.
-To protect a route, use the `protectedRoutes` option passed to `handleClerk()` in your `hooks.server.ts` file.
+To protect a route, use the `protectedPaths` option passed to `handleClerk()` in your `hooks.server.ts` file.

 ## Protected Routes

-The `protectedRoutes` option will accept an array of either strings, or functions which accept a SvelteKit event object and return a boolean.
+The `protectedPaths` option will accept an array of either strings, or functions which accept a SvelteKit event object and return a boolean.
 When passed strings, any route that _starts_ with that string will be protected. i.e. protecting `'/admin'` will protect `/admin` but also `/admin/foo`.

 ## Using Clerk data on the server